awsdocs/amazon-ecr-user-guide/doc_source/repository-info.md

 # Viewing repository information<a name="repository-info"></a>

-After you created a repository, you can view its information in the AWSManagement Console:
+After you created a repository, you can view its information in the AWS Management Console:
 + Which images are stored in a repository
 + Whether an image is tagged
 + The tags for the image